TestProf II: Factory therapy for your Ruby tests

 The main advantage of this approach is that you don’t have to modify your factories.
 All you need is to replace some create(…) calls with create_default(…) in your tests.

-On the other hand, this feature introduces a bit of magic to your tests, so use it with caution, as tests should stay as human-readable as possible.
-It is a good idea to use defaults only for top-level entities (such as tenants in multi-tenancy apps).
+FactoryDefault introduces a bit of magic to your tests, so use it with caution, as tests should stay as human-readable as possible.
+It’s a good idea to just use defaults for top-level entities (such as tenants in multi-tenancy apps) and keep the default definitions at the top of the test file.

 Bonus: AnyFixture